matthew01lokiet/Personal-blog/_posts/2020-11-22-Ubuntu-setup-guide:-PostgreSQL-&-pgAdmin4.md

 </div>

 We are near the end, do not retreat!
-The only thing you must do now is creating a connection between PostgreSQL running on your machine and already opened the pgAdmin4 administration panel.
+The only thing you must do now is create a connection between PostgreSQL running on your machine and already opened pgAdmin4 administration panel.

 To make things work, find the option for creating a new server connection: